-A peripherally-inserted central catheter, or PICC line, is a long, soft, and flexible tube inserted into a vein in the upper arm.
-Doctors and nurses use it to administer intravenous (IV) therapy.
+A peripherally-inserted central catheter (PICC) line, is a long, soft, flexible tube inserted into a vein in the upper arm.
+Doctors use it to administer intravenous (IV) drugs, for instance, in chemotherapy.

 A healthcare professional inserts the PICC line into a person’s arm and follows the vein until it reaches the superior vena cava, a large vein above the right side of the heart.

 A doctor can use the opening of the PICC on the outside of the arm to draw blood or administer fluids and medications without the need for continual needle pricks.

 This article outlines the benefits and risks of the PICC insertion procedure and compares it with similar methods.
 It will also explain what a person can expect before, during, and after the procedure.

 PICCs allow for long-term access to inject fluids or draw blood.

 A doctor may also recommend inserting a PICC if an individual’s veins are not easily accessible.